hpi-swa-teaching/MarkdownEditor/packages/MarkdownEditor-Parsing.package/MarkdownInlineElement.class/README.md

 A MarkdownInlineElement represents inline elements in the document tree after parsing.
+The applied styling is expressed through textAttributes and colorAttribute

 Instance Variables
 	startPosition:		<SmallInteger>

 startPosition
-	- is the start position in the Markdown text
+	- is the absolute start position in the Markdown text